bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 While cranelift is very fast to compile, the generated binaries are not optimized for speed.
 Additionally, it is generally still immature, so you may run into issues with it.
-When shipping your game, you should compile all dependencies with LLVM.
+When shipping your game, you should still compile it with LLVM.

 #### Generic Sharing